Over 20,000 wetsuits & accessories in stock today!

 How to Break in a Wetsuit

-People wear wetsuits in the water for a variety of activities because wetsuits have several advantages including improving warmth, buoyancy, and compression.
+People wear wetsuits in the water for a variety of activities because there are several benefits of wearing a wetsuit including improving warmth, buoyancy, and compression.
 Most swimmers will find that they are a bit faster when wearing a wetsuit, surfers will find that the cold waves and wind are a bit more tolerable while they hang ten in a wetsuit.
 Despite the pros of wearing a wetsuit, it is common for people to find that they are initially uncomfortable.
 Some of this may be due to trying something new, but wetsuits can sometimes be snug, depending on the material.

 When you first put on a wetsuit, it may feel extremely tight.
 While wetsuits are designed to be quite snug, you should not feel excessively uncomfortable or claustrophobic while wearing it.
 Experts disagree on how to break in a wetsuit, or if this is even necessary.
 But, realistically, your wetsuit will become somewhat “broken in” the more you wear it and will slowly but surely conform and become a bit more comfortable.